 Annual Grazing Lease Payments

-The base lease cost represents the primary overhead for the grazer.
-Small parcels under 50 acres (20 ha) often command higher premiums due to the convenience of proximity to urban areas or utility for small-hobby operations.
+The base lease cost represents the primary overhead for a grazing operation.
+Small parcels under 50 acres (20 ha) often command higher premiums due to their proximity to urban markets or utility for small-hobby, high-touch operations.
 Small units typically lease for $15–$60 per acre ($37–$148/ha) annually.
-Mid-sized tracts (50–500 acres (20–202 ha)) experience economies of scale, ranging from $10–$40 per acre ($25–$99/ha).
-Large-scale operations (500+ acres) command the lowest per-acre rates, generally falling between $5–$25 per acre ($12–$62/ha), often reflecting the remote nature of expansive rangeland.
+Mid-sized tracts ranging from 50–500 acres (20–202 ha) experience significant economies of scale, leading to rates between $10–$40 per acre ($25–$99/ha).
+Large-scale operations exceeding 500 acres (202 ha) command the lowest per-acre rates, generally falling between $5–$25 per acre ($12–$62/ha), which often reflects the remote nature of expansive rangeland and limited existing water infrastructure.

 Infrastructure Investment (Fencing & Water)